snnowyyy/nitro-generator-and-checker/README.md

-# nitro-gen-and-checker
+# nitro-gen-and-checker read me

-This is a nitro generator with checker.
-It is a python script but a exe i mad it a exe so you cant have my code :).
-1. Nitro gen is one without checker 2.
-Nitro gen premium is one with checker
+# info
+This is a Nitro Generator with checker.
+This is free!
+I made it in about 5 days.
+If you gave this 5 stars that would be awesome!
+Its a exe file because i did not want you to see my code.
+It takes a little to start up!

+# setup go to